juanmendez/learning-objective-c/README.md

 To be honest, I thought Objective-C was harder than it is.
 OOP fundamentals are there, and it's just a different syntax.

-This learning is ispired from Simon Allardice's [Objective-C Essential Training](https://www.linkedin.com/learning/objective-c-essential-training/inheritance-and-overriding-in-objective-c)
+This learning is inspired from Simon Allardice's [Objective-C Essential Training](https://www.linkedin.com/learning/objective-c-essential-training/inheritance-and-overriding-in-objective-c)